 Description

-Used only when PID Control From Vehicle Speeds is selected as the Traction Control Type.
+They are used only when PID Control From Vehicle Speeds is selected as the TC Type.
 When Percentage Cut is used, it has no effect if it is not used.

 -